jhackGC/next-shopify/SECURITY-MIGRATION.md

 ## Overview

-This Next.js application has been **completely migrated to server-side Shopify API access**.
+This Next.js application has been **setup to have server-side Shopify API access**.
 All Shopify operations (Customer Account API and Storefront API) now happen on the server for maximum security and zero credential exposure to the client.

 ## 🔒 Security Architecture

-### Complete Server-Side Migration
+### Complete Server-Side

 - **✅ Customer Account API**: Server-side only with HTTP-only cookies
 - **✅ Storefront API**: Server-side only through API routes